Abstract

 Details

-1. Identify all STON tokens acquired through treasury buyback programs.
+1. Identify 50% STON tokens acquired through treasury buyback programs.

 3. Publish the transaction hash publicly so the community can verify the burn on-chain.